Watching White Christmas while we decorate cookies is a family tradition that never fails to get me into the holiday spirit.

 After this movie, they became close friends.

 One of my favorite scenes is when Bob and Betty meet up in the dining room after hours and he sings “Count Your Blessings” to her by the fire.

 “Count Your Blessings” earned White Christmas an Academy Award nomination for Best Original Song.

-I’m in love with this velvet dress that Betty wears during the cast party (Edith Head designed the costumes, which is why they’re all so fabulous):
+I’m in love with this velvet dress that Betty wears during the cast party.

 We get a glimpse of the kitchen after Betty hears about Judy and Phil’s surprise engagement and leaves the party: